Kubernetes Workload Identity Simplified

 3. Bind the Service Accounts:

-• Use IAM to bind the Kubernetes service account to the Google Cloud service account:
+• This is where you use IAM to connect your Kubernetes service account to the Google Cloud one.
+You'll run a command like this:

 gcloud iam service-accounts add-iam-policy-binding [GCP_SA_EMAIL] \